TABLE OF CONTENTS

 Costs of the parties

-With regard to the costs of the parties, the rule is as follows: the costs of the successful party are borne by the losing party in proportion to their loss.
+With regard to the costs of the parties, the rule is as follows: the costs of the successful party are borne by the losing party on a sliding scale in proportion to their loss.

 The costs of the parties include court fees paid in advance, the costs actually incurred by the party, the fees paid to the enforcement agent and their expenditure, the fees paid to the legal representative and their expenditure.

-Except in the cases noted above, in which the parties are exempt from the advance payment of court fees, in principle, the secretariat only prepares the costs account after the judgment has been rendered final and unappealable, and in accordance with the respective sentence.
+Except in the cases noted above, in which the parties are exempt from the advance payment of court fees, in principle, the court clerk only prepares the costs account after the judgement has been rendered final and unappealable, and in accordance with the respective sentence.
 The parties are notified of the account.

 If there are no appeals or claims regarding the account or these have been resolved, this gives rise to the payment of what is due by the losing party and/or the reimbursement of the successful party for the amount advanced.

 The costs of the parties are paid directly by the losing party to the party owed.
-If the losing party has legal aid, the payment of the sums in questions to the party owed is made by the State (in 2014, at the time of writing of this factsheet, payment is made by the Institute of Financial Management and Justice Infrastructure IP [Instituto de Gestão Financeira e das Infra Estruturas da Justiça IP]).
+If the losing party has legal aid, the payment of the sums in questions to the party owed is made by the State (in 2019, at the time of reviewing of this factsheet, payment is made by the Institute of Financial Management and Justice Infrastructure (Instituto de Gestão Financeira e Equipamentos da Justiça IP)).

 Legal aid in cases within the jurisdiction of the courts